Hamilton, Ontario: Sports

 Hamilton hosted Canada's first major international athletic event, the first Commonwealth Games (then called the British Empire Games) in 1930.
 Hamilton bid for the Commonwealth Games in 2010 but lost to New Delhi.
 On November 7, 2009, in Guadalajara, Mexico, it was announced Toronto would host the 2015 Pan Am Games after beating out two rival South American cities, Lima, Peru, and Bogotá, Colombia.
 The city of Hamilton co-hosted the Games with Toronto.
 Hamilton Mayor Fred Eisenberger said "the Pan Am Games will provide a 'unique opportunity for Hamilton to renew major sport facilities giving Hamiltonians a multi-purpose stadium, a 50-metre swimming pool, and an international-calibre velodrome to enjoy for generations to come'."
-Hamilton's major sports complexes include Tim Hortons Field and FirstOntario Centre.
+Hamilton's major sports complexes include Hamilton Stadium and TD Coliseum.

 Hamilton is represented by the Tiger-Cats in the Canadian Football League.
 The team traces its origins to the 1869 "Hamilton Foot Ball Club".
 Hamilton is also home to the Canadian Football Hall of Fame museum.
 The museum hosts an annual induction event in a week-long celebration that includes school visits, a golf tournament, a formal induction dinner and concludes with the Hall of Fame game involving the local CFL Hamilton Tiger-Cats at Tim Hortons Field.
-The 109th championship game of the Canadian Football League, the Grey Cup, is scheduled to be played in Hamilton in 2021.
+The 108th championship game of the Canadian Football League, the Grey Cup, was played in Hamilton in 2021 and won by the Winnipeg Blue Bombers.

 In 2019, Forge FC debuted as Hamilton's soccer team in the Canadian Premier League.
-The team plays at Tim Hortons Field and share the venue with the Tiger-Cats.
+The team plays at Hamilton Stadium and shares the venue with the Tiger-Cats.
 They finished their inaugural season as champions of the league.

 In 2019, the Hamilton Honey Badgers debuted as Hamilton's basketball team in the Canadian Elite Basketball League.
-The team plays its home games at the FirstOntario Centre.
+The team played its home games at the FirstOntario Centre.
+In 2022, the Honey Badgers relocated to Brampton, Ontario due to the renovations occurring at FirstOntarioCentre.

+Since 1958, the Hamilton Cardinals have been Hamilton's baseball team in the Intercounty Baseball League.
+The team has played its home games at Bernie Arbour Memorial Stadium since 1971.

 The Around the Bay Road Race circumnavigates Hamilton Harbour.
 Although it is not a marathon distance, it is the longest continuously held long-distance foot race in North America.
 The local newspaper also hosts the amateur Spectator Indoor Games.

 In addition to team sports, Hamilton is home to an auto race track, Flamboro Speedway and Canada's fastest half-mile harness horse racing track, Flamboro Downs.
 Another auto race track, Cayuga International Speedway, is near Hamilton in the Haldimand County community of Nelles Corners, between Hagersville and Cayuga.